murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

 ![A close-up of a person with her finger on her lips.
 Silent Sorting is one of these activities that looks weird when co-located, but that makes wonders in remote!]({{site.url}}{{site.baseurl}}/imgs/2025-02-14-remote-event-storming-simplified-7-essential-practices/silent.jpg)

 We commit to recombining the results when we break out into topic rooms.
-You don’t want a single person to read through everything while everyone else listens.
-Silent Sorting is a recombining practice that does wonders in remote.
+You don’t want a single person to read through everything while everyone else listens. **Silent Sorting is a recombining practice that does wonders in remote**.
 It’s one of the few practices that works better remotely than in person!
 Here is how its magic goes:

 1. Give a few minutes for everyone to silently read through what the others created
 2. Still silently, ask everyone to move any sticky to organize them in a coherent whole